unitaryfund/mitiq/docs/source/01_guide/01_guide_03-folding.rst

 *unitary folding*.
 If `G` is a subset of the gates in a circuit, we call it `local folding`.
 If `G` is the entire circuit, we call it `global folding`.

-In ``mitiq``, folding functions input a circuit and a *stretch* (or *stretch factor*), i.e., a floating point value which corresponds to (approximately) how much the length of the circuit is scaled.
+In ``mitiq``, folding functions input a circuit and a *scale factor* (or simply *scale*), i.e., a floating point value which corresponds to (approximately) how much the length of the circuit is scaled.
-The minimum stretch is one (which corresponds to folding no gates), and the maximum stretch is three (which corresponds to folding all gates).
+The minimum scale factor is one (which corresponds to folding no gates), and the maximum scale factor is three (which corresponds to folding all gates).

 =============================================
 Local folding methods
 =============================================

 For local folding, there is a degree of freedom for which gates to fold first.
+The order in which gates are folded can have an important effect on how the noise is caled.
 As such, ``mititq`` defines several local folding methods.

 We introduce three folding functions: